 What is the Methane Mitigation Process?

 The methane mitigation process entails eliminating the risk of an explosive event at a building, as a result of hazardous soil vapor intrusion.
 Vapor intrusion is the natural process by which underground gasses migrate upwards and into buildings.
-So in the case with structures built atop contaminated soils, the chemicals from the subsurface change phases from liquid-form to vapor-form, and move indoors.
+So in the case of structures built atop contaminated soils, the chemicals from the subsurface change phases from liquid-form to vapor-form, and move indoors.
 These gasses take the path of least resistance.
 Thus, the small cracks and seams which always exist within a concrete slab are the preferred migratory pathway.
 And because methane itself shows no coloration or smell, occupants are unaware of its build-up.
-Updated April 20, 2020.
+Updated May 30, 2023.

 Land Developers Dealing With Methane Zones